WrenchAI/WrenchCL/README.md

 ### Utility Tools

 WrenchCL includes several utility tools for various purposes:

-Got it!
-Here is the section about the custom JSON serializer in the specified format:

-### Custom JSON Serializer

 - **robust_serializer**: Serializes objects not natively serializable by JSON, including `datetime`, `date`, `Decimal`, and custom objects.